bennettpeter/MythTV-LeanCapture/README.md

 There are two scripts available for recording, leanfire.sh and leanrec.sh.

 leanfire.sh is to record a single movie or video, or a series of videos with autoplay turned on.
-You can tune to an application (CBS App, Prime, etc.), have autoplay on, go to the first episode and start recording.
+You can run an application, have autoplay on, go to the first episode and start recording.
 It all gets recorded into one file that you can split up later if you wish.

-leanrec.sh is designed for use with autoplay turned off, to record a single episode and leave the app in a state where the next episode is ready to record.
+leanrec.sh is designed to record a single episode and leave the app in a state where the next episode is ready to record.
 You set up a shell script that executes it repeatedly with different episode numbers.
-Each execution checks that the correct next episode is on screen and records it.
 This way you get a series of videos, one for each episode, with appropriate file names for each episode.

+leanrec.sh is preferable, and has been kept up to date.

 #### leanfire.sh

-Run /opt/mythtv/leancap/leanvlc.sh leancap?.
+Run /opt/mythtv/leancap/leanvlc.sh leancap1.
 Use the remote to navigate to the show or video you want to record.
 Get to the point where pressing enter on your remote would start playback.
 Do not press enter on your remote.

 Run leanfire in terminal.
 You can get a full list of options by running it with -h.